 As the revised performance measures were being finalized, attention was turned to developing recommendations for incorporating performance into colleges’ regular formula budget allocations.
 In May 2012, President Ralls appointed a team of college presidents to a Performance Funding Committee to develop a performance funding model.
 This committee was led by State Board Chairman K. Ray Bailey and Garret Hinshaw, President of Catawba Valley Community College.

 One of the outcomes of this committee was the establishment of system‐wide “baselines” and “goals” for each measure.
 The committee recommended using consistent, statistically‐defined baselines and goals to promote transparency, simplicity, and objectivity.
 This utilization of baselines and goals is a departure from the System’s historical use of “standards.”

 Based on three years of historical data (if available) for each measure, baselines were set two standard deviations below the system mean, and the goals were set one standard deviation above the system mean.
-These baselines and goals remain static for three years and will be reset in the 2016 Report.
+These baselines and goals remain static for three years and are reset at the end of that cycle.